spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 # Layers

 An application layer can have up to four logical layers with clear purpose and communication rules.
-- **Presentation Layer**: contains twig-templates, JS and CSS files
+- **Presentation Layer**: contains frontend assets (such as twig-templates, JS, CSS files, etc.)
-- **Communication Layer**: contains controllers, forms, tables and plugins
+- **Communication Layer**: contains controllers, console commands, forms, tables and plugins.
 - **Business Layer**: contains the business logic of a module
-- **Persistence Layer**: contains queries, entities and the schema of a module
+- **Persistence Layer**: contains repository, entity manager, simple data mappers and the schema of entities.

 ## Presentation Layer responsibilities
 - Responsible for handling the user interface (UI) presentation.
-- Contains frontend elements, such as HTML, Twig templates, JavaScript (JS), TypeScript, Cascading Style Sheets (CSS) files, and so on.
+- Contains frontend assets, such as HTML, Twig templates, JavaScript (JS), TypeScript, Cascading Style Sheets (CSS) files, and so on.
 - Handles user interactions and input validations on the client side.
 - Interacts with the [Communication Layer](#communication-layer-responsibilities) to retrieve necessary data for display.